d-led/curvezmq_docker_example/README.md

 - ZeroMQ communication via TCP + CurveZMQ ([Stonehouse pattern](http://hintjens.com/blog:49#toc5))
 - Requests sent on port 7777, and returned on 7778
 - The push socket does task distribution to the workers ([Divide and conquer pattern](http://zguide.zeromq.org/page:all#Divide-and-Conquer))
+- Timeouts are (currently) used to stop the demo after the server sends a finite amount of requests

 ### Pony Server